Projects Directory

 Animated Christmas Lightshow

 The project of mine that has long been my "Magnum Opus" of sorts would be my Animated Christmas Lightshow.
-I started this project back in middle school, where with some accumulated holiday money and the unquestioning support of my parents(my debit card didn't have a high enough limit), I was able to purchase the starter kit for a lightshow.
+I started this project back in middle school, where with some accumulated holiday money and the unquestioning support of my parents (my debit card didn't have a high enough limit), I was able to purchase the starter kit for a lightshow.
 This lightshow was nothing fancy, some mini christmas trees made from inverted tomato cages and a PVC pole wrapped in lights, but it was enough.
-The christmas of 2016 the first show began, and I haven't stopped since.
+The first show began Christmas of 2016, and I haven't stopped since.

-Today, the lightshow consists of software running on a headless machine that reads hand-build sequences and transmits that information to the master controller.
+Today, the lightshow consists of software running on a headless machine that reads hand-built sequences and transmits that information to the master controller.
 This master controller sits outside in a weather-resistant enclosure and contains the hardware to drive the intelligent RGB LEDs making up much of the show.
 The props themselves are constructed in various manners, but most consist of coroplast (strong plastic cardboard) with the intelligent LEDs pushed through patterned holes.
-The show comprises over 2000 LEDs and is about 50ft wide with the talelst element being ~10ft tall.
+The show comprises over 2000 LEDs and is about 50ft wide with the tallest element being ~10ft tall.

 This project is one I never could have done without the immense amount of learning and support I have experienced.
-I learned how to this from now-silent forum pages, many YouTube videos and extended hours reading manuals and installation guides.
+I learned how to accomplish this from now-silent forum pages, many YouTube videos and extended hours reading manuals and installation guides.

 Breadboard Computer